-Dan has been a wildlife biologist and rancher for more than thirty years.
-He is also one of the most celebrated falconers in America today, and was a prime mover in the restoration of peregrine falcons in the Rocky Mountains in the 1970s and 80s.
+Dan has been a wildlife biologist and rancher for forty years.
+He is also one of the most celebrated falconers in America today, and was a prime mover in the restoration of peregrine falcons in the Rocky Mountains in the 1970s and ‘80s.

 Dan is a two-time winner of the National Endowment for the Arts’ individual artist’s grant, a two-time winner of the Western Heritage Award, and a 2001 recipient of the Bush Creative Arts Fellowship.

-Jill’s culinary career began on a South Dakota dairy farm where, as a child, participation in “kitchen chores” wasn’t optional.
-But, something stuck, and food became her passion.
+Jill’s culinary career began on a South Dakota dairy farm where, participation in “kitchen chores” wasn’t optional.
+Something stuck, and food became her passion.

-Jill has spent many hours in the Wild Idea test kitchen experimenting with and formulating recipes.
-Jill says, “The food industry is constantly changing and although the finished product is the ultimate goal, it’s the quality and consistency of the product to begin with that determines your success.
+Jill has spent many hours in the Wild Idea test kitchen and states, “The food industry is constantly changing and although the finished product is the ultimate goal, it’s the quality and consistency of the product to begin with that determines your success.
 Wild Idea Buffalo meat will certainly add to the success of your meal, not just in taste, but also in the health benefits it offers, no matter what the trend.”